-- 11:55 a.m. – Bychowski returns from the grocery store and says she saw only one of the vehicles in the Peterson driveway.
-Bychowski calls next door to see if the Peterson children want to come over for suckers.
-She asks for Stacy when one of the children answers the phone and Drew Peterson tells her his wife went to visit her grandfather.
+- 11:55 a.m. – Bychowski returns from the grocery store and sees only one of the vehicles in the Peterson driveway.
+Bychowski calls next door to see if the Peterson children want to come over to receive some candy.
+She asks for Stacy when one of the children answers the phone and Drew tells her his wife went to visit her grandfather.

 - 1 p.m. – Drew Peterson brings the children over to Bychowski’s home and tells her he has an errand to run.
 He returns in about 15 minutes.
 He later calls the Bolingbrook Police Department to request the day off, according to Lt.
 Ken Teppel.
-His shift was scheduled to begin at 5 p.m.
+His shift is scheduled to begin at 5 p.m.
 By mid-afternoon, Bychowski and Cales have tried reaching Stacy Peterson.
-The calls went straight to voice mail, which was unusual, Bychowski said, because Peterson always left her phone on.
+The calls go straight to voice mail, which is unusual, Bychowski says, because Peterson always leaves her phone on.

 - 11 p.m. – Cales goes to Peterson’s home and does not see either vehicle in the driveway.
 One of Peterson’s children opens the door and tells Cales he is home alone with his three siblings and that Stacy and Drew had gotten into a fight.
-He said Stacy Peterson had left the house and Drew went out to look for her.
+He says Stacy left the house and Drew went out to look for her.

 - 11:15 p.m. – Cales calls Drew Peterson and asks for Stacy.
-Cales hears shuffling and keys going into the ignition.
-Peterson tells Cales he’s at home and had been out looking for his wife.
+Cales hears shuffling and the sound of keys.
+Peterson tells Cales he’s at home and has been out looking for his wife.